5 min read | Mindset

 The power of belief

-I must share a cool story about MacroActive's founder Josef Rakich.
+I must share a cool story about MacroActive's co-founder Josef Rakich.
 The two of us once had a conversation about whether it was possible to have a superpower that ‘willed’ things into existence.
 We kinda agreed that manifesting things, by making them a singular focus, can often ‘will’ things into being.

 Here’s an example: Before he was successful, Jo used to drive a beaten-up old car that his dad owned.
 But he dreamed of that car being a shiny, orange Lamborghini instead.
 So, every time he was out in that old clunker with his friends, he used to imagine himself behind the wheel of his dream car.
 When he was accelerating from red lights he used to pretend he was shifting through the paddle gears with his fingers in his future Lambo.
 When his friends would ask him “what are you doing with your fingers?” he would just shrug it off and say he had a tune in his head.
 He did that everywhere he drove.
 By making this a pattern, every time he took off from a stop light, he would tap his fingers and ask himself, ‘What am I doing that’s shifting me closer to a real Lambo?
 What do I have to do next?’